OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ethereum._metamask.isUnlocked(): Promise<boolean>;
 ```

-This method returns a `Promise` that resolves to a `boolean` indicating if MetaMask is unlocked by the user.
+This method returns a `Promise` that resolves to a `boolean` indicating if OneKey is unlocked by the user.
-MetaMask must be unlocked in order to perform any operation involving user accounts.
+OneKey must be unlocked in order to perform any operation involving user accounts.
 Note that this method does not indicate if the user has exposed any accounts to the caller.

 ## Legacy API